Program: M.A., Special Education

 - Successful completion of a Preliminary Education Specialist Credential.

 - A 3.0 GPA for all work taken as a conditionally classified student.

 - Approval of a plan of study by the student’s advisor.

-- A minimum of 30 units, including a culminating experience, is required for completion of the Master of Arts degree.
+- A minimum of 30 units, including a comprehensive examination/thesis/graduate project, is required for completion of the Master of Arts degree.

 - No more than 12 units of credit may be applied to a Master of Arts degree program until classified status is attained.

-- Students in the DHH M.A. program must pass the American Sign Language Proficiency Interview (ASLPI) at the required level.
+- Students in the DHH M.A. program must demonstrate proficiency in American Sign Language as determined by passing the ASLPI at the required level.

 - A 3.0 GPA or higher in all work undertaken since admission to the program to be advanced to candidacy (approval to proceed to the culminating experience course).

 Prerequisite: Classified Status for SPED 681, SPED 682D, SPED 683

 SPED 638 Developing Special Educators as Agents of Change (3)